 Has skydiving been on your bucket list since you can remember but you never actually make any real plans to do it?
 Us too.
 Until now.

 It's time to harden up and take the plunge (see what we did there?).
 Throw caution to the wind!
 If only because you probably have nothing better planned this weekend.
 We’ve made it simple.
-Here is all you need to know about where to go skydiving in Perth.
+Here is all you need to know about where to go skydiving in and around Perth.

 Jumpsuit: check.
 Been to the toilet: check.
 Harness: check.
 Grown a pair: check.